jonathanharrell/hiq/README.md

 <img src="https://raw.githubusercontent.com/jonathanharrell/hiq/master/hiq.png" alt="HiQ" width="250" height="250" />

 In the age of Flexbox, CSS grid, and other exciting layout features, there is less and less need for a bloated CSS framework.
 What we do need is a simple foundation on top of which to build our own styles.
-Enter HiQ.
+Enter Hi-Q.

 * It's small – the current build is only 29KB!
 * It's semantic – we only use classes where absolutely necessary so you can more easily write your own styles.